homiak/transaction-service/README.md

 Once the above is done you can start the application `java -jar build/libs/transactions-service-0.0.1.jar`

-The application configure to accept connections on `http://localhost:8080` Navigate to `http://localhost:8080/swagger-ui.html` for endpoints and datamodel documentation.
+The application is configured to accept connections on `http://localhost:8080` Navigate to `http://localhost:8080/swagger-ui.html` for endpoints and datamodel documentation.